 - Be enrolled in a study programme that is included on the government's list of visa eligible courses

 If you enrolled for a study degree that lasts longer than 3 months, you will need to register at the local Garda National Immigration Bureau (GNIB) as soon as you arrive in Ireland.

 You will have to submit documents such as:

 - four recent passport-size photographs

-- documentation regarding your entry into Ireland (e.g. evidence of funds, or confirmation of enrolment on a recognised course).
+- documentation regarding your entry into Ireland (e.g. evidence of funds, or confirmation of enrolment on a recognized course)

-The residence permit allows you to stay in the country for up to 12 months and will receive a Certificate of Registration (known as a Green Book), which must be renewed before it expires.
+The residence permit allows you to stay in the country for up to 12 months.
+You will receive a Certificate of Registration (known as a Green Book), which must be renewed before it expires.